Skip to content

 What if I need help designing my cups?

-If you’d rather not DIY the design, many studios and vendors offer design services or templates.
+If you'd rather not DIY the design, many studios offer design services or templates.
 At Rubi and Lib, we help with proofs, color choices, and pairing cups with other personalized items for a full look.
-Explore the all cups to see examples of designs that photographed well and delighted guests.
+You can also contact us to discuss your vision and timeline.

 Conclusion